List of oldest radio stations

-It is generally recognised that the first radio transmission was made from a temporary station set up by Guglielmo Marconi in 1895.
+It is generally recognized that the first radio transmission was made from a temporary station set up by Guglielmo Marconi in 1895.
 This followed on from pioneering work in the field by a number of people including Alessandro Volta, André-Marie Ampère, Georg Ohm and James Clerk Maxwell.

 The several potential contenders for the title of "oldest radio station" are listed below, organized by sign-on date.

 These are not restricted to radio broadcasting, i.e., the transmissions were not necessarily intended to reach a wide audience.